- 1 in 8 people in San Diego is food insecure.

 - 360,000 individuals in San Diego County, including more than 160,000 children, are unsure where their next meal will come from.

 - Research has shown that food insecurity disproportionately impacts low-income populations and is directly linked to poor health outcomes and diseases.

-Kitchens for Good works to combat hunger by preparing and distributing over 250,000 prepared, scratch-made meals annually throughout San Diego.
-In partnership with local food assistance and community organizations, KFG meals feed people without access to affordable, nutritious food: children, seniors, and the unsheltered.
+Kitchens for Good works to combat hunger by preparing and distributing over 288,000 prepared, scratch-made meals annually throughout San Diego.
+In partnership with local food assistance and community organizations, Kitchens for Good meals feed people without access to affordable, nutritious food: children, seniors, and the unsheltered.
 This initiative engages Kitchens for Good culinary apprentices, who encountered hunger themselves, in a daily opportunity to give back during their workforce training.
-This meal production strategically addresses the hunger gap by crafting and distributing scratch-made and ready-to-eat or ready-to-heat meals in places where people are already gathered, such as libraries, recreation centers, senior centers, and community social service agencies.
+Kitchens for Good hunger-relief meals are distributed in partnership with other social services agencies including the San Diego Food Bank and their network of 500 social service agencies, thus distributing meals efficiently without duplicating distribution services.
+While many food relief organizations, pantries, and food banks supply staple foods to be prepared by clients at home, Kitchens for Good is one of few local organizations preparing and distributing heat-and-eat meals, thereby meeting the needs of people regardless of their capacity to prepare meals.
 In this way, Project Nourish contributes to a dignified and scalable hunger relief approach.
-Meal production incorporates donated, rescued produce, and engages paid culinary apprentices as well as volunteers in the production, making it cost-effective and impactful.
+Meal production incorporates donated, rescued produce, and engages culinary apprentices as well as volunteers in the production, making it cost-effective and impactful.

 If you are a social service agency interested in distributing Project Nourish meals, please email email@example.com

 Help Nourish the Community

 Training people to thrive in careers in the culinary and hospitality industry

 Combating Hunger with Nutritious Meals for Families in Need